lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 Dataset operations return information about the topology of a dataset or topological information about the adjacency of cells.
 Typical operations include determining the neighbors of a cell or returning a list of all cells that use a particular point.

-We can formalize the adjacency operations by continuing the discussion of “Cell Types” on page 124.
+We can formalize the adjacency operations by continuing the discussion of [“Cell Types”](/VTKBook/05Chapter5/#54-cell-types) in [Chapter 5](/VTKBook/05Chapter5).
 Adjacency methods are used to obtain information about the neighbors of a cell.
 A neighbor of a particular cell $C_i$ is simply a cell that shares one or more points in common with $C_i$.
 A vertex neighbor is a neighbor that shares one or more vertices.
 An edge neighbor is a neighbor that shares one or more edges.
 A face neighbor is a cell that shares vertices that define one of the faces of the cell.
 Note that a face neighbor is also an edge neighbor, and an edge neighbor is also a vertex neighbor.

 The adjacency operators are simple set operations.
 For a particular cell $C_i$ defined by points and a point list $vec{P} = (vec{p_1}, vec{p_2}, ..., vec{p_n})$  with $P \subset P$, where $P$ typically corresponds to the points defining a boundary cell of $C_i$; the neighbors of $C_i$ are the adjacency set A(C, P).